What is involved?

 When you sell your home, you must get it valued.
 The price of your share will be a percentage of the full market value.
 Your valuation must be completed by a valuer that meets our requirements.

-Step 2 - Get an idea how much your home is worth
+Step 2 - Get an idea of how much your home is worth

 Get an idea of your house value by visiting a valuation site like Zoopla.
 With Zoopla, you can get an indication of the value of your home.